Your first step towards an Ipswich School education

 At age 13

 Admissions is by means of our own entrance and scholarship tests which take place in early March each year, or by Common Entrance, run by the pupil’s current school, in early June.
 For entry in September 2020, our entrance tests will be on Tuesday 3 March 2020.
-Those, who would like to be considered for an academic scholarship, will also sit tests on Wednesday 4 March 2020.
+Those who would like to be considered for an academic scholarship, will also sit tests on Wednesday 4 March 2020.
+You can call us now on 01473 408300 to register for these exams.
 All-rounder scholars and fee paying applicants will sit tests in Reasoning, English and Maths only.
 Pupils interested in an Academic Scholarship will sit compulsory papers in Reasoning, English, Mathematics, Science, Modern Foreign Language, Philosophy, Religion and Ethics, Geography and History.
 There is an optional paper in Latin.
 A detailed Parents’ Guide will be sent to all registered candidates, which will include sample paper.
+Contact Admissions, 01473 408300 or firstname.lastname@example.org.

 At age 16